 In fact other than Osteria Francescana there are no real tourist restaurants – just regular restaurants with locals.

 It’s mind blowing.

-I will definitely be back…with a good flight deal it could be 2017.
+I will definitely be back…with a good flight deal it could be this year.

 Playa del Carmen, Mexico